asmjit/asmjit/README.md

 Introduction
 ------------

 AsmJit is a complete JIT and remote assembler for C++ language.
-It can generate native code for x86 and x64 architectures having support for a full instruction set, from legacy MMX to the newest AVX2.
+It can generate native code for x86 and x64 architectures and supports the whole x86/x64 instruction set (from legacy MMX to the newest AVX2).
 It has a type-safe API that allows C++ compiler to do a semantic checks at compile-time even before the assembled code is generated or run.

-AsmJit is not a virtual machine (VM).
-It doesn't have functionality to implement VM out of the box; however, it can be be used as a JIT backend for your own VM.
-The usage of AsmJit is not limited at all; it's suitable for multimedia, VM backends or remote code generation.
+AsmJit is not a virtual machine nor tries to be.
+It's a general purpose tool that can be used to encode assembly instructions into their machine code representations and tries to make such process easy and fun.
+AsmJit has been used so far in software encryption, image/sound processing, emulators and as a JIT backend in virtual machines.

 Features
 --------